 How many titles has Iga Swiatek won?

-Iga Swiatek has won 17 titles, as of November 7, 2023.
+Iga Swiatek has won 18 titles, as of February 17, 2024.
 Her win at Roland-Garros in 2020 was her first title and she won eight titles in 2022 alone.
-Her latest title came at the WTA Finals, where she beat Jessica Pegula 6-1, 6-0 in the final.
+Her most recent title came in Doha in February 2024, when she beat Elena Rybakina in the final.

 What is Iga Swiatek’s highest ranking?